RugbyClubRanks/rugbyclubranks.github.io/reviews/2024-05-03-Hurricanes-NewSouthWalesWaratahs.md

 <img src="plots/resultbar_2024-05-03-Hurricanes-NewSouthWalesWaratahs.png" width="99%" />
 </p>

-# Player Level Predictions - Version 2
+# Player Level Predictions

 Treating teams instead as an entity made up of the currently active players, I have ratings for each player in an altogether different system.
 These can be combined to form team ratings once teamsheets are announced, weighting starters a bit higher than the reserves.
 After the match is played, players can be weighted by their minutes on the field, allowing for an accurate measure of the team's composition.
 With these compiled team ratings, we can make predictions, measure inaccuracy, and update the individual player ratings.
-## Prediction without Player Minutes: Hurricanes by 19.6
+## Prediction without Player Minutes: Hurricanes by 20.6

-Hurricanes by 15.2 on a neutral pitch
+Hurricanes by 16.1 on a neutral pitch

 ## Projected Performances - Player Model